JUHE API Marketplace

 Cloudways MCP Server

-A comprehensive Model Context Protocol (MCP) server for managing Cloudways infrastructure.
-This server provides a secure, modular, and scalable interface to the Cloudways API with 43+ tools covering all aspects of server and application management.
+A Model Context Protocol (MCP) server for managing Cloudways infrastructure.
+Provides a secure, modular interface to the Cloudways API with 43+ tools covering server and application management.

-• Complete Cloudways API Coverage: 43+ tools organized into logical categories
+• Cloudways API Coverage: 43+ tools organized into logical categories

-• Modular Architecture: Clean separation of concerns with dedicated modules for different functionalities
+• Modular Architecture: Separation of concerns with dedicated modules for different functionalities

-• Enterprise Security: Multi-layered authentication, rate limiting, and audit logging
+• Security: Multi-layered authentication with credential encryption, session isolation, rate limiting, and audit logging

-• High Performance: Asynchronous design with Redis caching and HTTP connection pooling
+• Performance: Asynchronous design with Redis caching and HTTP connection pooling

 • MCP Compatible: Full Model Context Protocol support for AI assistant integration